-On September 13 from 7-9PM, we'll hold an online roundtable discussion on the history of lynching in the U.S. by examining the haunting lyrics of "Strange Fruit", written by Abel Meeropol and made famous by Billie Holiday, and the words of W.E.B.
+On September 13 & 14th we launched the Black Legacy Project Berkshires with two powerful roundtable discussions on lynching and hope by examining the haunting lyrics of "Strange Fruit", written by Abel Meeropol and made famous by Billie Holiday, and the words of W.E.B.
 Du Bois' powerful poem, "My Country 'Tis of Thee".
 Billie Holiday performed in the Berkshires as early as 1938 at the Armory in North Adams and as late in her career as 1957 at the Music Inn.
 Abel Meeropol was a close friend of W.E.B.
 Du Bois, who not only went on to play a central role in Black civil rights by founding the NAACP but was also a native of Great Barrington.

-MEET THE BLACK LP BERKSHIRES TEAM Project Co-Directors
+MEET THE BLACK LP BERKSHIRES TEAM Project Co-Director

-The Black Legacy Project will launch in September 2021 in the Berkshires of western Massachusetts, known for its pastoral beauty and longstanding cultural heritage.
+The Black Legacy Project launched in September 2021 in the Berkshires of western Massachusetts, known for its pastoral beauty and longstanding cultural heritage.
 The region’s widely unheard historical significance in Black activism and advocacy is what draws the Black LP to the Berkshires.

 “My Country Tis of Thee,” is a poem that W.E.B.
 Du Bois wrote to the tune of the famous patriotic American hymn of the same name.
 DuBois was born and raised in Great Barrington and remains one of the most influential Black scholars, activists, and thought leaders in American history.
 The poem is a reflection of his ongoing work to make the United States a community of belonging for Black Americans; bringing light to both the reality of slavery as well the pride Black Americans had in fighting for freedom.